dutta-alankar/AstroPlasma/README.md

 ```
 python -m pip install -r requirements.txt
 ```
-At any point later, in order to use AstroPlasma, activate the new virtualenv:
+At any point later, in order to use AstroPlasma, just activate this virtual environment:
 ```
 source venv/bin/activate
 ```
 # User Guide

-## This is a notebook that demonstrate the basic usage of `AstroPlasma`
+## This is a notebook that demonstrates the basic usage of `AstroPlasma`
-A `jupyter-notebook` of the User guide can be found in the `tests` directory.
+>  **Info**: A `jupyter-notebook` of this User guide can be found in the `tests` directory.

 ### Ionization modeling

-This is how one would use astro_plasma for calculating ionization state of a plasma.
-This would be useful in any modeling that depends on calculating ionization of the plasma.
+This is how one would use astro_plasma for calculating ionization state of any typical astrophysical plasma.
+This would be useful in any modeling that depends on calculating the ionization of the plasma.
 Determining temperautre from density, calculating the free electron density in the plasma are few such examples where `AstroPlasma` can find application.

 ```python